The Turmoil In Tom Holland's New Movie Is Based On A True Story

 "Tom is playing a character who makes some self-destructive choices, but he's so charismatic and likable," Russo continued.
 "It was important for us that the audience go on a journey with him when he makes those choices."

-Cherry will hit select theaters on February 26, but the gritty crime drama will also be available for streaming only on Apple TV+ starting March 12.
+Cherry will be available for streaming only on Apple TV+ starting March 12.